Home Buying #Featured articles

 How Interest Rates are Influenced in Canada

-As inflation remains above their target, they continue to increase the benchmark rate to discourage borrowing and spending.
+When inflation remains well above their target, they will continue to increase the benchmark rate to discourage borrowing and spending.
+They will decrease the benchmark rate when inflation falls below their target to encourage borrowing and spending to stimulate the economy.

-While it is impossible to accurately predict interest rates with certainty in any economy, including Canada’s, by taking into account how inflation influences interest rates, we can differentiate between more probable and less probable paths.
+While it is impossible to accurately predict interest rates with certainty in any economy, including Canada’s, we can differentiate between more probable and less probable paths by considering how inflation influences interest rates.

 Will Interest Rates Climb to a New All-Time High?